 But is it an “MLM”?

-Yup, it is.
-But our founder, Gregg Renfrew, chose a direct sales model for a very strategic reason.
+Yes- or for lack of a better term – Beautycounter is a direct sales company.
+Our founder, Gregg Renfrew, chose a direct sales model for a very strategic reason.
 Our products and mission are best told person-to-person.
 If our products are sitting on a shelf in a department store, no one will know why they are safer or what our mission is all about.

 And yes – I earn a percentage of sales from those who sign up under me.
 However, I only get 5-9% of their sales as opposed to 25-35% of my own.
 So I am definitely motivated to work my own business.
 The way it is structured, you cannot simply form a team and ride your way to the top based on other people’s sales.
 You have to be putting in some (or a lot) of the work, too.
 I personally think the way our compensation structure works is very fair.
 Being a mentor is a lot of work – I am constantly responding to questions, doing training calls, onboarding, and coaching people.
 But this has quickly become one of my favorite parts of this business.
 I LOVE seeing consultants on my team succeed.
 And I think the cut that we get as a mentor is well-deserved…similar to if you were to get a bonus at corporate job.

 That being said, building a team is NOT required.
 It’s totally optional, but highly encouraged if you are looking to make more than a few hundred dollars per month.
 Plus, doing this with a friend or two is so much fun!
+But nobody is going to force you to recruit people or build a team if that isn’t your thing.

 There is certainly a stigma around “network marketing” but we are turning that old business model on its head.
 We launched our first retail location in the SOHO neighborhood of NYC and will launch our second store in Denver this April.
 We were the most Googled beauty brand of 2018 and named in the top 50 of Fast Company’s most innovative companies in the World; number one in the beauty segment.
 Bono from U2 is an investor and sits on our board of Directors as does Seventh Generation’s CEO, John Replogle.
 We started as a grassroots effort to change an $80+ billion dollar industry and added one voice at a time.
 That is how signifiant social change happens.
 So if you think we are just another one of those companies, I would challenge you to have an open mind and look at Beautycounter differently.
 And honestly, I would rather pour my efforts into an opportunity that not only creates significant residual income and location independence, but one that also breaks the glass ceiling of traditional corporate America.